-- GPMTD contracted with Nelson\Nygaard Consulting to complete a Comprehensive Operational Analysis transit study, called CityLink on the Move.
+- GPMTD contracted with a consulting company to complete a Comprehensive Operational Analysis transit study, called CityLink on the Move.
 The outcome of this study offered a five-year service improvement plan that GPMTD is using toevaluate future route and service changes.

-- GPMTD celebrated its 50th Anniversary in 2020 with a video series featuring information on the transportation services it provides and important milestones in its history.
+- GPMTD celebrated its 50th Anniversary with a video series featuring information on the transportation services it provides and important milestones in its history.

 - Interior remodel project was completed at the Transit Center.

 - Received two CountyLink replacement vehicles that were purchased through the State of Illinois Consolidated Vehicle Procurement (CVP) Program.

 - The CityLink Transit Center roof was selected by the Illinois Solar for All (ILSFA) Program for the 2020-2021 program year in the Non-Profit/Public Facilities sub-program.

 - Installed driver barriers on all fixed route buses to provide added safety for bus operators.

 - Chris Ahart, Representing the Village of Peoria Heights